mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/python-tracker/Python-Tracker.md

 ### 4.2 Track self-describing events with `track_self_describing_event()`

-Use `track_self_describing_event()` to track a event types that you have defined yourself.
+Use `track_self_describing_event()` to track an event types that you have defined yourself.
 The arguments are as follows:

 | **Argument**   | **Description**                      | **Required?** | **Validation**          |
 |---------------:|:-------------------------------------|:--------------|:------------------------|